Empowering Neurodivergent Youth: A New Era of Inclusion and Advocacy in the UK

 This approach not only fosters self-advocacy but also promotes a sense of ownership and empowerment among participants.

 Research supports the efficacy of peer-led support systems.
 A study published in the journal Neurodiversity highlights the benefits of neurodivergent student-led peer support programs in mainstream schools.
-Such programs can enhance well-being, strengthen social identity, and foster a sense of belonging among neurodivergent students.
+Such programs can enhance well-being, strengthen social identity, and foster a sense of belonging among these students.